ArpitSinghal2804/Dojo/Ansible/Ansible-Host-File/step3/text.md

-Your team is going to be adding new servers to the environment that haven't been built yet.
-Update your inventory file at /root/hosts to reflect the new environments.

-Update the /root/hosts file
+Update the /root/hosts file to have a test and prod environment.

-use ansible-inventory commands to view the file values.
+Use ansible-inventory commands to view the file values.

 <br>
 <details>
 <summary>Solution</summary>

-Update the /root/hosts file to have a test and prod environment.

 vi /root/hosts and then esc : wq to save.